aerogear/aerogear.org/README.md

 ## Running locally

-Ruby & its ecosystem is difficult to install and manage, so we recommend running Jekyll & aerogear.org in via Docker.
+Ruby & its ecosystem is difficult to install and manage, so we recommend running Jekyll & aerogear.org via Docker.

 ### Building